LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 The implementation header file `arkode_impl.h` is no longer installed.
-This means users who are directly manipulating the ``ARKodeMem`` structure will need to update their code to use ARKode's public API.
+This means users who are directly manipulating the ``ARKodeMem`` structure will need to update their code to use ARKODE's public API.

 Python is no longer required to run ``make test`` and ``make test_install``.